 Stacie Stapleton, M.D.
 Hematology / Oncology

 Dr. Stapleton is the director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital.
 Dr. Stapleton joined the hospital in 2007 and is double-board certified by the American Board of Pediatrics in general pediatrics and pediatric hematology/oncology.
 She has formal training in pediatric neuro-oncology.
 Dr. Stapleton is on the Pediatric Palliative Care Team at Johns Hopkins All Children’s and she specializes in symptom control and end of life care.
-She has been awarded a $247,000 grant for clinical research in pediatric palliative care and nearly $350,000 in grant funds for her work in phase I studies for patients with brain and spinal cord tumors.
+She has been awarded numerous grants for phase I studies for patients with brain and spinal cord tumors as well as clinical research in pediatric palliative care.
 Dr. Stapleton’s research experience includes investigator-initiated and multi-center research projects.

 View Stacie’s Bio

 Dr. Geller specializes in pediatric neurology for the Johns Hopkins All Children’s Institute for Brain Protection Sciences.
 He sees patients at the main campus in St. Petersburg and at Johns Hopkins All Children’s Outpatient Care, North Port.
 He joined the hospital staff in 2018.
 Dr. Geller previously was a pediatric neurologist and child neurology residency program director at Cardinal Glennon Children's Medical Center in St. Louis, Missouri.
 He retired as a captain from the U.S. Navy Medical Corps.
 His clinical and research interests include neurofibromatosis, neuro-oncology and pain management.